skeswa/conveyr/README.md

 ![Diagram](https://raw.github.com/skeswa/conveyr/master/docs/diagram.jpg)

-- **Actions are events that describe their consequences.**
+- **Actions are events that describe behavior.**
 For example, consider an event that follows a user clicking a button that closes a window.
 An ordinary event emitted after this event could be called `close-button-clicked`.
 However, if instead we used an Action, it might be called `close-window`.
-Observe how actions describe intent while typical events do not.
+Observe how actions describe behavior while typical events do not.
 - **Services change your application state.**
 Actions are responsible for triggering Services.
 Services are responsible with permuting application stateREST APIs & Websocket Connections are good examples of resources that a Service would interact with.  interact interact with external resources, and changes in application state that result from these interactions are propagated to Stores.
 - **Stores manage _all_ of your application's state.**